 Search to the right to find information on the ingredient you are looking for >>>

 Retinol is the primary naturally occurring form of vitamin A. It is a pale yellow crystalline material or a thick liquid.
-Retinyl Palmitate is a yellow to yellow-red solid or oily substance.
-Retinyl Palmitate is the ester of Retinol and palmitic acid.
-In cosmetics and personal care products, Retinol and Retinyl Palmitate are used primarily in the formulation of hair, facial makeup and skin care products.
+Retinyl palmitate is the ester of retinol and palmitic acid and is a yellow to yellow-red solid or oily substance.
+In cosmetics and personal care products, these ingredients are used primarily in the formulation of hair, facial makeup and skin care products.
 When used in sunscreens, it is not an active drug ingredient, but rather a cosmetic ingredient that acts as an antioxidant helping to protect the skin from the signs of premature aging caused by exposure to the sun.

-Retinyl Palmitate is produced from Retinol and is sometimes referred to as vitamin A palmitate.
-Retinol and Retinyl Palmitate are produced by commercial methods but can be found in animal fats, in fish liver oil, and in plants that contain beta-carotene, a vitamin A precursor.
+Retinol and retinyl palmitate are produced by commercial methods but can be found naturally in animal fats, in fish liver oil, and in plants that contain beta-carotene, a vitamin A precursor.
 Retinol is essential for vision, growth, and reproduction.
 Retinyl palmitate is produced from Retinol and is sometimes referred to as vitamin A palmitate when used as a nutrient or drug.
-In addition to their use in cosmetics and personal care products, Retinol and Retinyl Palmitate can be found in foods and in vitamin supplements.
+In addition to their use in cosmetics and personal care products, both ingredients can be found in foods and in vitamin supplements.

-Retinyl Palmitate and Retinol may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union .
+Retinyl palmitate and retinol may be used without restrictions in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union .

 Find out more about the regulation of Food Additives by the Food and Drug Administration

 EU Cosmetics Inventory

 2016 Copyright.
 All Rights Reserved.
 Cosmeticsinfo.org